Friday, March 19, 2021 12:00 PM

 Italian Politics from Draghi

 to Draghi

-With Mario Draghi, Italy has a fresh unelected Prime Minister.
+With Mario Draghi, Italy has a freshly unelected Prime Minister.
 Previously, economists such as Carlo Azeglio Ciampi (1993), Lamberto Dini (1995) and Mario Monti (2011) were asked to lead the government.
-Three out of these four economists were coming from the Bank of Italy.
+Three out of these four economists came from the Bank of Italy.
 They had to carry out unpopular measures: cutting government expenditure and raising taxes to square the devastated public budget.
 Draghi is luckier: he has 210 Billion Euros from the EU Recovery Fund to spend.

 Research Director at the Italian

 National Research Council (CNR-IRPPS)

 and Public Policy at Birkbeck, University of London

 Daniele Archibugi is a Research Director at the Italian National Research Council (CNR-IRPPS)